grafana/agent/docs/sources/flow/tasks/configure/configure-kubernetes.md

 To configure {{< param "PRODUCT_NAME" >}} on Kubernetes, perform the following steps:

+TODO(thampiotr): The values.yaml is quite dense and may not be suitable for new users.
+Instead, we should turn this into more step-by-step instruction to changing Grafana Agent configuration when helm chart is used.
+This will put it more in-line with the other docs inside this "configure" section.
+For changing the Helm chart config we can refer to our other task-based docs (to be added in the future) that cover this and to the Helm chart configuration docs for full details.

 1. Download a local copy of [values.yaml][] for the Helm chart.

 1. Make changes to your copy of `values.yaml` to customize settings for the